purplesyringa/site/blog/a-look-at-rust-from-2012/index.md

 // Flow never reaches here -- parent task was killed too.
 ```

 The decision to remove tasks arguably shaped the Rust's future more than any other change.
-It eventually allowed Rust to drop the language runtime, allowing it to be used integerated in embedded, OS kernels, and existing C codebases.
+It eventually allowed Rust to drop the language runtime, allowing it to be integrated in embedded, OS kernels, and existing C codebases.
 And now that it's low-level enough, stackful coroutines can be brought back [with library code](https://docs.rs/may/latest/may/).

 ### Crates